Ottoman Greece: Administration

 The Sultan sat at the apex of the government of the Ottoman Empire.
 Although he had the trappings of an absolute ruler, he was actually bound by tradition and convention.
-These restrictions imposed by tradition were mainly of a religious nature.
-Indeed, the Qur'an was the main restriction on absolute rule by the sultan and in this way, the Qur'an served as a "constitution."

 Ottoman rule of the provinces was characterized by two main functions.
 The local administrators within the provinces were to maintain a military establishment and to collect taxes.
 The military establishment was feudal in character.
 The Sultan's cavalry were allotted land, either large allotments or small allotments based on the rank of the individual cavalryman.
 All non-Muslims were forbidden to ride a horse which made traveling more difficult.
 The Ottomans divided Greece into six sanjaks, each ruled by a Sanjakbey accountable to the Sultan, who established his capital in Constantinople in 1453.

-The conquered land was parceled out to Ottoman soldiers, who held it as feudal fiefs (timars and ziamets) directly under the Sultan's authority.
+The conquered land was parceled out to Ottoman warriors, who held it as feudal fiefs (timars and ziamets) directly under the Sultan's authority.
 This land could not be sold or inherited, but reverted to the Sultan's possession when the fief-holder (timariot) died.
 During their life-times they served as cavalrymen in the Sultan's army, living well on the proceeds of their estates with the land being tilled largely by peasants.
 Many Ottoman timariots were descended from the pre-Ottoman Christian nobility, and shifted their allegiance to the Ottomans following the conquest of the Balkans.
 Conversion to Islam was not a requirement, and as late as the fifteenth century many timariots were known to be Christian, although their numbers gradually decreased over time.